DocsaidLab/DocClassifier/README.md

 We appreciate the work of those before us, which greatly contributed to our research.

-If you find our work helpful, please cite the following papers:
+If you find our work helpful, please cite our repository:

 ```bibtex
 @misc{lin2024docclassifier,